NarsilDev/digital-ocean-articles/kubernetes-security.md

         <^>memory: 256Mi<^>
 ```

-This would be the same result as if you manually declared the **resources** and **requests** into the container specifications.
+This would be the same result as if you manually declared the **resources** and **requests** into the container specification.

 As you can see, using together  `ResourceQuota` and `LimitRanger` admission controllers you can achieve great control over the cluster resources usage.
-In this guide, only one resource quota was created but can create as many as you need.
+In this guide, only one resource quota was created but you can create as many as you need.
 Kubernetes flexibility allows you to use these controllers and create a kind of Quality of Service (QoS) template assigning resources depending on the priority of your applications.

 ### Pod Security Contexts and Pod Security Policies